 If you have a fairly new website or blog, it can be quite overwhelming at first, trying to figure out what affiliate programs or networks you should go with.

-If you’re anything like me, you’re probably tempted to sign up to anything going!
+If you’re anything like me, you’re probably tempted to sign up to anything going, (but it’s best to avoid this!).

-In my Shareasale review today, I will explain how you can get started, what other people think about it…
+In my Shareasale review today, I will explain everything you need to know about this platform and show you how you can get started.

 What Is Shareasale Anyway?